ska-telescope/developer.skatelescope.org/src/tools/containers/kubernetes-introduction.rst

+.. _containers:

 A Quick Introduction to Kubernetes
 ==================================

 This page is based on a talk given by Piers Harding in July 2020, and provides an SKA-specific overview of `Kubernetes <https:// https://kubernetes.io/>`_.
-Further details can be found in   `Container Standards  <containerisation-standards.html>`_.
+Further details can be found in  :doc:`Container Standards <containerisation-standards>` and :doc:`orchestration-guidelines`.

 What is Kubernetes?
 --------------------